b24nguyen/VariousNotesAndDuties/PSYCH 257 - Psychopathology.md

 - Discrimination: response to some stimulus but not others
 - Extinction: weakening of the CR in the absence of the US (not feeding dog weakens dog salivating when bell heard)
 - Reacquisition: reintroduction of US second acquisition is faster

+## Lecture 4? - Jan 11th

+### Behaviourism

+**John B Watson**

+- Little Albert, formation of phobia in a healthy infant
+- Scared of furry objects

+**B.F.
+Skinner**

+- Operant conditioning: learning through reward and punishment (does not need to be biological)
+- Changing behaviour using reinforcement after the desired response
+- Positive reinforcement: add pleasant stimulus, Negative reinforcement: absence of unpleasant stimulus
+- Punishment: add unpleasant stimulus

+### Social Constructivism

+**Bandura**

+- Behaviour can be learned in the absence of reinforcement
+- Learning requires more than trials and errors
+- Sometimes can just learn through observation, other times need attention, retention, reproduction
+- Bobo doll: children watching adults play with a doll aggressively did the same when they interacted with the doll

+### Psychoanalysis

+**Freud**

+- Key ideas: dynamic unconsciousness, internal conflicts,
+- Personality: id, ego, superego,
+- Focused on the preconscious and subconscious processes

+**Defense Mechanisms**

+- If conflict is too great, problem goes to unconscious processes
+- Anna Freud expanded this idea, George Vaillant classified levels 1 to 4,
+- Helpful when grieving
+- Examples:
+    - repression, reaction formation (idolize someone you hate), regression, rationalization

+### Humanism

+**Abraham Maslow**

+- studies monkeys and attackments
+- discouraged by behaviourists
+- behaviour defined by needs

+### Cognitive Theories & Behavioural Therapy

+**Albert Ellis: Rational Emotive Behaviour Therapy**

+- Considered the grandfather of cog therapy
+- Irrational beliefs are mechanisms psychopathology
+- Method: confronting irrational beliefs, believing that people think they are being rational
+- If we can change irrational beliefs then we can treat people

+**Aaron Beck: Cognitive Therapy**

+- Developed the term of schema,
+- Schema and automatic thoughts that lead to cognitive distortions
+- Method: accessing cognitive content of upsetting experience, restructuring of underlying "core schema"